 Always disconnect AC to the PM before checking fuses.
 To replace the DC fuse, the cover must be removed.
-The DC fuse is either an HBO type or an ATC blade type (depending on model) mounted on the main PCB.
+The DC fuses are ATC blade type mounted on the small PCB.
 Be sure to replace with the same type and value as indicated on the fuse.

-If the battery is connected to the PM output with backwards polarity, the fuse should blow to protect DC wiring.
+If the battery is connected to the PM output with backwards polarity, the fuses should blow to protect DC wiring.
 However damage to internal components may also have occurred.
 If the replacement fuse blows, return the PM to the factory for a thorough inspection.